35 Black-Owned and Founded Skincare Brands to Add to Your RoutineFebruary 02, 2023

-In celebration of Black History Month and in an effort to shine a light on Black leaders and innovators in the beauty industry, the Skincare.com team is highlighting some of the amazing Black founders who have spearheaded their own skincare brands.
+In celebration of Black History Month and in an effort to shine a light on Black leaders and innovators in the beauty industry, the Skincare.com team is highlighting some of the amazing Black founders who have launched their own skincare brands.
 Some of these beauty bosses, like Shontay Lundy of Black Girl Sunscreen, started their companies because of a lack of products designed specifically for darker skin tones, while others, like Psyche Terry who started Urban Hydration, are seeking to run a mission-driven brand that highlights both equality and high-quality products.

-Cofounder Marie Kouadio started EADEM with the intention of bringing women of color together through skincare and.
+Cofounder Marie Kouadio started EADEM with the intention of bringing women of color together through skincare.
 Its Milk Marvel Dark Spot Serum, which was formulated by female chemists of color, studied by dermatologists of color and tested on models of color, has quickly become a cult-favorite product for melanated skin.

 Eden Gilliam, a licensed esthetician, translated the knowledge she gleaned from her 11-plus years in the skincare industry to create this line of curated, sulfate- and paraben-free skincare products.
 Her motto?
 “Wear makeup because you want to,” not because you feel the need to cover your skin.
-You can shop by skin type to quickly and easily find a regime that addresses your skin concerns.
+You can shop by skin type to quickly and easily find a routine that addresses your skin concerns.

 Flora & Noor was born out of founder Jordan Karim’s struggle to find halal products that worked for melanin-rich skin.
-Using her knowledge as a pharmaceutical consultant, she created this halal-certified skincare line packed with powerful and effective ingredients, which includes everything shea body butters to Vitamin C face serums.
+Using her knowledge as a pharmaceutical consultant, she created this halal-certified skincare line packed with powerful and effective ingredients, which includes everything from shea body butters to vitamin C face serums.

 In his quest to find products that worked for his oily, acne-prone skin, Jamal Pierre found that most skincare lines either targeted teens or used harsh, irritating ingredients.
 He created Pierre Performance to help men of all ages, backgrounds and skin types address their skin concerns, with every product ringing in at under $50.
 Standout products include a spot treatment for acne and a brightening serum that helps tackle hyperpigmentation.